 Could there be a worse thing to share from an identity theft perspective?

 Yet 7% of people fess up to posting their Social Security number on social media.

-No only shouldn’t you share your Social Security number, you should go one step further: Do a credit freeze to limit the ability of the crooks to open new lines of credit in your name.
+Not only shouldn’t you share your Social Security number, but you should also go one step further: Do a credit freeze to limit the ability of the crooks to open new lines of credit in your name.

 Lifewire suggests you should refrain from posting the following on social media.

-- Vacation photos — Posting these while you’re still away advertises that your home is likely being left unattended.
+- Vacation Photos: Posting photos while you’re still away advertises that your home is likely being left unattended.
 Hello, burglars!

-- Embarrassing pictures — Anything that would prevent you from getting a job offer or threaten your current employment is best left offline.
+- Embarrassing Pictures: Leave anything that would prevent you from getting a job offer or threaten your current employment offline.

-- Info about your current job — Don’t invite corporate espionage into your life by posting about a missed deadline or a project that went awry!
+- Information About Your Current Job: Don’t invite corporate espionage into your life.
+No posting about a missed deadline or a project that went awry!